floydhub/dl-docker/README.md

 ## All-in-one Docker image for Deep Learning
 Here are Dockerfiles to get you up and running with a fully functional deep learning machine.
 It contains all the popular deep learning frameworks with CPU and GPU support (CUDA and cuDNN included).
 The CPU version should work on Linux, Windows and OS X. The GPU version will, however, only work on Linux machines.
-This is because on Windows and OS X, Docker runs inside a Virtual Box VM which does not have access to the GPU on the host.
+See [OS support](#what-operating-systems-are-supported) for details

 If you are not familiar with Docker, but would still like an all-in-one solution, start here: [What is Docker?](#what-is-docker)